GDXRepo/GDXProfiler/README.md

 ## Thread Safety

-You are free in operating threads with NRGProfiler.
-NRGProfiler uses standard `NSLog()` function to print your logs and a system functions to measure time.
+You are free in operating threads with GDXProfiler.
+GDXProfiler uses standard `NSLog()` function to print your logs and a system functions to measure time.
 You should keep in mind to use your profilers in a same thread in which you've created them.

 ## Utilities
-`NRGProfiler` has its own `NSLog()` function wrapping macro called `NRGDLog()` which will be automatically disabled in production mode due to auto `DEBUG` preprocessor constant removal on a Release project scheme.
+`GDXProfiler` has its own `NSLog()` function wrapping macro called `GDXDLog()` which will be automatically disabled in production mode due to auto `DEBUG` preprocessor constant removal on a Release project scheme.

 ## Samples